DeepRegNet/DeepReg/demos/grouped_mr_heart/README.md

-Computer-assisted management for patients suffering from myocardial infraction (MI) often requires quantifying the difference and comprising the multiple sequences, such as he late gadolinium enhancement (LGE) CMR sequence MI, the T2-weighted CMR.
-The collectively provide radiological information otherwise unavailable during clinical practice.
+Computer-assisted management for patients suffering from myocardial infraction (MI) often requires quantifying the difference and comprising the multiple sequences, such as the late gadolinium enhancement (LGE) CMR sequence MI, the T2-weighted CMR.
+They collectively provide radiological information otherwise unavailable during clinical practice.